 This is not house electrics and most control boxes are next to the 415 volt mains incomer that supplies the individual flats.

-Most accident insurance companies may not cover you as stair lighting is classed as utility equipment.
+Accident insurance companies may not cover you as stair lighting is classed as utility equipment.

-Remember any costs are equally shared in the stair so don’t risk it.
+Costs are equally shared in the stair so don’t risk it.

 AEW can do a free survey condition report with costs and options quickly.